-Wearing a lower night guard is considered the standard by most dentists.
-A lower night guard is more comfortable and it’s less likely to fall out of your mouth due to gravitational forces.
-It also directly protects your TMJ as well as your lower jaw.
+Wearing a lower nightguard is considered the standard by most dentists.
+A lower nightguard is usually more comfortable to wear.
+It is also less likely to fall out of your mouth due to gravitational forces.
+Plus, wearing a lower night guard directly protects your TMJ and lower jaw.
 We recommend that you go with a lower nightguard, unless there’s a reason not to do so.

-As mentioned above, a lower nightguard is usually the way to go.
-Of course, there are a few cases where you should opt to wear an upper night guard instead.
-Here are some examples of where an upper night guard is a more suitable option for your mouth:
+There are a few cases where you should opt to wear an upper nightguard instead of a lower one.
+Here are a few common examples of when wearing an upper nightguard is a more suitable option for your mouth:

 (1) Multiple missing lower teeth

-If you’re missing a few lower teeth it’s going to be difficult to wear a lower night guard.
-After all, you need to have enough teeth to stabilize your nightguard in its place.
-If you have several missing lower teeth, it becomes difficult for your nightguard to sit in place.
-Therefore it’s preferable to wear an upper nightguard in these situations.
+If you’re missing a few lower teeth, then it’s going to be difficult to wear a lower nightguard.
+After all, you need to have enough teeth within the arch to stabilize your nightguard in its place.
+Having a few missing teeth makes it more difficult for your nightguard to stay in place.
+Therefore, if you have a couple of missing lower teeth, then it’s best to wear an upper nightguard instead.

-It’s preferable to avoid wearing a nightguard on top of dental implants.
-Nightguards hug your teeth very tightly, thus pulling on your teeth as well as implants.
-This heavy pressure could potentially damage your dental implants over time.
+It’s best to avoid wearing a nightguard right on top of a dental implant.
+Nightguards hug your teeth very tightly and pull on your teeth.
+This added pressure could potentially damage your dental implants over time.
 As a result, it’s preferable not to wear your nightguard on top of dental implants.
-If you have dental implants on your bottom teeth then you might want to consider wearing an upper nightguard.
-The other option is to visit your dentist to have him or her relive the areas that sit on the implants to protect them.
+So if you have dental implants on your bottom teeth, then you might want to wear an upper nightguard instead.
+Another option is to visit your dentist to have him or her hallow out the areas that sit against your dental implants to help protect them.

-This applies to those of you who have had braces or clear aligner treatment in the past.
-Generally speaking, the lower teeth are more likely to shift following orthodontic treatment.
-This means you might be better off wearing an upper nightguard along with a lower retainer.
-This is especially true if you still have your wisdom teeth in your mouth which could cause your lower teeth to move around.
+Those of you who have had braces or clear aligner treatment in the past need to pay attention to this one.
+Generally speaking, your lower teeth are more likely to shift, following the conclusion of your orthodontic treatment.
+This means you might be better off wearing an upper nightguard and a lower retainer.
+This is especially true if you still have your wisdom teeth in your mouth, which could cause your lower teeth to shift more.

-Not everyone ends up wearing their nightguard.
-Some people have a small lower jaw, others have a large tongue, and some just can’t get comfortable with wearing their nightguard.
+Not everyone ends up wearing their nightguard every single night.
+Some people have a smaller lower jaw, others have a large tongue, and some just can’t get comfortable with wearing their nightguard.
 Regardless of the reason, some folks find it difficult to wear a lower nightguard.
-You should try wearing an upper nightguard if you’ve struggled with a lower nightguard in the past.
+If this has been your experience in the past, then you should try to wear an upper nightguard instead.

 How to choose between an upper or lower night guard?

-Heavy tooth grinders and those with actual symptoms, such as persistent headaches or a history of tooth fracture, should highly consider wearing a custom nightguard.
-The first step to wearing a nightguard is to choose where to wear your nightguard.
-If you’re still struggling with which type of nightguard to wear, talk to your dentist.
-You can also experiment with over-the-counter nightguards to see which one you’re more comfortable with.
-This way, you can make a more informed decision when it comes to getting your custom nightguard.
-Either way, be sure to get a well-designed nightguard and make sure you wear it every night.
+The first step to wearing a nightguard is to decide between an upper or lower nightguard.
+Talk to your dentist if you’re still struggling with which type of nightguard is best suited to your needs.
+Another method is to experiment with an over-the-counter nightguard to see which one you’re more comfortable with.
+This allows you to make a more informed decision when it comes to getting your custom nightguard.
+Either way, be sure to get a well-designed nightguard and wear it every night.
 Otherwise, be ready to spend a lot of time in your dentist’s chair, fixing your broken teeth and failed dental restorations!